 As radioastronomy was developing, molecular biology was making great strides that resulted in the discovery of the structure of DNA by Jim Watson and Francis Crick at Cambridge in March 1953.
 In 1957, John Kendrew, in partnership with Max F. Perutz, built the first model of a molecule of myoglobin and two years later the first atomic model.
-Fred Sanger determined the chemical formula of insulin and won the Nobel Prize for Chemistry in 1958, during Alex Todd's professorship (Noel Annan calls his professorship an empire) in organic chemistry at Cambridge.
+Fred Sanger determined the chemical formula of insulin and won the Nobel Prize for Chemistry in 1958, 353 during Alex Todd's professorship (Noel Annan calls his professorship an empire) in organic chemistry at Cambridge.
 All of this growth in science set the stage for Lewis' interactions with J.B.S.
 Haldane.

 J.B.S.
 Haldane worked in genetics and biochemistry, and both he and Julian Huxley popularized science with their writings.
 With R.A.
-Fisher and Sewall Wright, Haldane was one

-John Burdon Sanderson Haldane, 1892-1964, matriculated to New College and later was a fellow of New College, Oxford, from 1919- 1923, then at Cambridge until 1933, followed by a chair at University College, London.
-He became a Communist and eventually emigrated to India, where he died.
-He once debated Lewis at the Socratic Club. of the founders of population genetics.
-Haldane's scientific work developed a commitment to eugenics, that is, the "science that deals with the improvement of hereditary qualities in a race or breed."358 His paper, "Daedalus, or, Science and the Future," which Lewis described as "a diabolical little book," encouraged some eugenics in which a eugenic official would take male and female "to the local temple of Venus Genetrix" for mating purposes.
+Fisher and Sewall Wright, Haldane was one of the founders of population genetics.
+Haldane's scientific work developed a commitment to eugenics, that is, the "science that deals with the improvement of hereditary qualities in a race or breed."
+His paper, "Daedalus, or, Science and the Future," which Lewis described as "a diabolical little book," hereouraged some eugenics in which a eugenic official would take male and female "to the local temple of Venus Genetrix" for mating purposes.
 Venus was the goddess of motherhood.
 By this means, marriage would take place by numbers so that the proper genetic codes were united in the offspring.
 Some enlightened nations in the future will be "prepared to tolerate the requisite amount of state interference in private life."
 When Lewis put the N.I.C.E. into That Hideous Strength, he was basing the National Institute for Coordinated Experiments on reality.
-360 biology was the centerpiece.
+358 biology was the centerpiece.
 Some predictions, such as the move toward alternative sources of energy and the fact that "there will be no more night in our cities" because of illumination, were correct.
 Others, such as interplanetary communication, remain a dream.
 But much as "Daedalus" was rejected by the gods of his day, so also, suggested Haldane, do many people today reject biological advances in ignorance.
 Haldane argued "...that the biologist is the most romantic figure on earth at the present day."
 We even see in this essay some evidence for Lewis' position